TheTrikkster/waynah-architecture-agency/README.md

 If you have problem try removing node_modules and package-lock, after write in terminal npm install

-Some pages are prohibited for you, access is restricted to administrators only.
+Some pages are prohibited for you, access is restricted to administrators only (these pages represent a CRUD).